-A rope made of interwoven strands of brown, burnt orange, and deep red encircled her waist, and from it hung a variety of sheathed tools and leather pouches.
+A rope made of interwoven strands of brown, burnt orange, and deep red encircled her adoptive mother’s waist, and from it hung a variety of sheathed tools and leather pouches.
 There were many, and the witch interchanged them so frequently that Tildy doubted she’d ever seen the contents of all of them.
-The witch always had what she needed, and she joked that, if she were a woman of lesser girth, she’d never have all the appropriated supplies at hand.
-While she described herself as a butternut squash or upside-down strawberry, Tildy really didn’t think about the witch in those terms.
+The witch always had what she needed, and she joked that, if she were a woman of lesser girth, she’d never have all the appropriate supplies at hand.
+In a rare bit of self-deprecation, she’d describe herself as a butternut squash or upside-down strawberry, though Tildy really didn’t think about about her adoptive mother in those terms.
 Long ago, she had been taught, There is splendor in proportion, in symmetry, and even in perfection, Tildeneth.
-But they are not the only measures of beauty in the world, the witch would say.
-Look at any bird’s nest or mighty oak or cracked mountain.
+But they are not the only measures of beauty in the world.
+Look at any bird’s nest or lightning-scarred oak or cracked mountain.
 Delight in their imperfection and your own.
-This helped put Tildy at ease about her own imperfections, including her unpredictable weight changes and the livid birthmark upon her abdomen, which glistened crimson like a healing wound.
+This helped put Tildy at ease about her own imperfections, including her unpredictable weight changes and the livid birthmark upon her breastbone, which glistened crimson like a healing wound.

-The witch’s garb reminded Tildy of the garden, as did the woman’s curly hair, which looked as though it had never been managed by brush or comb.
-Extending in every direction, it always covered her ears, yet never managed to obscure her eyes.
-This morning, the jumble of silver locks atop her head bounced as she ground something with a mortar and pestle.
+The witch’s garb reminded Tildy of the garden, as did her curly hair: a bramble’s thicket never managed by brush or comb.
+It always covered her ears, yet never managed to obscure her eyes.
+Somewhere within the tangle hung a pearl bead, hair threaded through it.
+It was the only ornament she wore that was not grown, though Tildy supposed it was, after a fashion.
+Much like the cursed spot in the garden, her adoptive mother refused to talk about it.
+This morning, the jumble of silver locks bounced as she ground something with the pestle.
+A discarded herb grinder lay nearby.

-The woman finally turned to greet Tildy, laugh lines visible at the edges of her smile momentarily before they smoothed out.
+The woman finally turned in greeting, laugh lines momentarily visible at the edges of her smile before they smoothed out.
 Tildy looked in wonder at her adoptive mother’s face.
 She seemed at once old, yet ageless, as though time were not eroding her features like other people.
 No wrinkle could lay claim to her supple skin for long.
-Her eyes were dark gray, equal parts cunning and introspective.
-Once Tildy had heard a dwarf reverently say the witch had the presence of a mountain, which Tildy later learned to be a high compliment.
+Her eyes were bright silver with flecks of dark gray, equal parts cunning and introspective.
+Once Tildy had heard a dwarf reverently say the witch had the presence of a mountain, which she later learned to be a high compliment.
 At times, she understood what he meant.

 “You inspected the chives, breesolay, and petaldowns?” the witch asked.